eNPS Benchmark Guide: What Makes a Good Employee Net Promoter Score?

 Co-founder

-eNPS and how to calculate it
+What is eNPS and how to calculate it?

 The Employee Net Promoter Score (eNPS) is a widely-adopted indicator of employee experience and sentiment.
 It is derived from the NPS score, which is a similar recommendation-oriented metric for customer satisfaction.

-eNPS is based on a simple question: “On a scale from 0-10, how likely are you to recommend your organisation as a good place to work?”
+eNPS benchmark is based on a simple question: “On a scale from 0-10, how likely are you to recommend your organisation as a good place to work?”

 The actual eNPS score, though, is not just an average of these answers.
 Instead, it indicates the percentage of “promoting” minus the percentage of “detracting” employees.
 “Promoters” are those answering with a 9 or 10.
 “Detractors” are those who respond with a score lower than 7.
 Other responses are only counted in the total sum of responses.